Adeele Jaago: Film

-In 2010, Adeele Sepp made her feature film debut in a starring role as Elen in the Richard Meitern and Martin Liira directed student film musical-romance Tudengimuusikal about a teenager who moves from her father's home in Tallinn to the student dormitories in Tartu to study economics at university.
+In 2010, Sepp made her feature film debut in a starring role as Elen in the Richard Meitern and Martin Liira directed student film musical-romance Tudengimuusikal about a teenager who moves from her father's home in Tallinn to the student dormitories in Tartu to study economics at university.
 The film revolves around Elen's newfound liberation from her father, new friendships, and the attentions of two very different young men.
 The film is interspersed with musical and dance numbers.
 Tudengimuusikal would be Estonia's most expensive student film.
 In 2018, she appeared in a supporting role as Katrin in the Liina Triškina-Vanhatalo-directed drama Võta või jäta for Allfilm.

 Television

 Sepp made her television debut as Saara on an episode of the Kanal 2 crime series Kelgukoerad in 2010.
 She is possibly best recalled, however, as the character Kirke Klein on the popular TV3 comedy-crime series Kättemaksukontor; a role she played from 2013 until 2015.

 In 2016, Sepp was a contestant on TV3's Su nägu kõlab tuttavalt, the Estonian version of Your Face Sounds Familiar, an interactive reality television franchise series where celebrity contestants impersonate singers.
 Sepp's impersonations included Renārs Kaupers of Brainstorm, Brigitte Bardot, the Spice Girls, David Bowie, Jennifer Hudson, and Anne Veski, among others.
 She finished in third place at series end.